dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 Returns or sets the status of the single-frame mode.
 If enabled, the video input will not be played and the user can choose to take a picture with the system camera (mobile only) or select an existing image for barcode reading.

-Because system camera of mobile can provide pictures with better quality than video stream does, the API useful when facing the complex scenarios, like driver license.
+Because the system camera of a mobile device can provide pictures with better quality, the API is useful when facing complex scenarios such as reading the dense PDF417 code on a driver license.

 The single-frame mode can only be enabled or disabled before the video input starts playing.

-If browser not support `MediaDevices`/`getUserMedia` API, the `singleFrameMode` will set as `true` automatically when `createInstance()`.
+If the browser does not support the `MediaDevices`/`getUserMedia` API, the `singleFrameMode` will be set as `true` automatically when the API `createInstance()` is called.

 ```typescript
 singleFrameMode: boolean